 If you have a special need, you are also covered.
-The GED offers accommodations so that all test-takers have a fair chance.
-You can indicate that you need accommodations when you open your account on ged.com, or later, by updating your profile.
+The GED offers accommodations so that all testtakers have a fair chance.
+You can indicate that you need accommodations when you open your account on ged.com, or later by updating your profile.
+See the sidebar, "Are Special Accommodations Available?" later in this chapter.

 Throughout this book, you see references to the GED Testing Service's website, ged.com.
 It's a great repository of information, learning aids, and online practice tests.
 It's also where you sign up to take the test.
 If you don't have an account there, now is a good time to open one.
 Just go to ged.com, select Sign Up, and follow the prompts.
+The GED Testing Service's official app, GED & Me, offers similar features as well as a number of study aids that are available only on the app.

 The GED test provides speedy, detailed feedback on your performance.
 When you pass (yes, I said when and not if, because I believe in you), the GED Testing Service provides both a diploma and a detailed transcript of your scores, similar to what high school graduates receive.
-These are now available in your online account at ged. com within a day of completing the test.
-You can then send your transcript and diploma to an employer or college.
+These are now available in your online account at ged.com or on the GED & Me mobile app, generally within a day of completing the test.
+You then can send your transcript and diploma to an employer or college.
 Doing so allows employers and colleges access to a detailed outline of your scores, achievement, and demonstrated skills and abilities.
 This outline is also a useful tool for you to review your progress.
 It highlights those areas where you did well and areas where you need further work.
-If you want to (or have to) retake the test, your score report will provide a detailed guide to what you should work on to improve your scores.
-Requests for additional copies of transcripts are handled online and also are available within a day.
+If you have to retake the test, your score report will provide a detailed guide to what you should work on to improve your scores.
+Requests for additional copies of transcripts are handled online and are also available within a day.